 Darcy follows the case from a distance, until her client’s mother is murdered and she is forced to take an active role in making sure her client, a Bloomfield resident in her late sixties, doesn’t become the next victim.

-Look for Lady Killer sometime this summer.
+Look for Lady Killer sometime this fall.

 Novels set in Michigan.